 - Begin each year with a folder labeled “PHOTOGRAPHS2014” (or whatever the year is)

 - Use an external drive with enough storage to cover several years.
-One of my 200GB externals has stored ALL my jobs for 2 to 3 years!
-That’s every single image I’ve shot during that time including edits.
-One of my 500GB (1/2 TB) drives I think is up to about 6 years worth of images now, and I just purchased a 2TB drive which I expect to last even longer.
-Granted, I don’t shoot as much as I used to, but I am scanning images from old negatives and adding to my collections.
+One of my 200GB externals has stored ALL my jobs for 4 to 5 years!
+That’s every single image I’ve shot during that time.
+One of my 500GB (1/2 TB) drives I think is up to about 10 years worth of images now.

 - Burn a disc for every single job you do.
 (Usually I burn two discs).
 That way you will have the images on your external drive as well as a backup copy or two on discs.

 - These discs are then put in physical job envelopes and stored in a series of metal file cabinets in the studio that are organized by job number and date.

 - I have a database which I add to every time I shoot a new assignment which is organized by client name, AD name, subject matter, shoot date and completion date.
 I happen to have started this a while ago on the old Microsoft Works program, but you can set one up in Excel as well or any database program.
 I wanted this to be separate from the images themselves.
 This way, I can search the database for subject and date, and it will return each job number containing that information.
 If it’s not on any of my externals, I can go right to the job envelope which will contain the backup disc.
 Naturally, I can also search my drive contents via the computer.

 If you follow these steps, you should be able to locate any image you need in a matter of seconds or minutes.
 Here is a sample of what my job envelopes look like: